captbaritone/raven-for-redux/README.md

 #### `breadcrumbDataFromAction` _(Function)_

-Default: `action => undefined`

-Raven allows you to attach additional context information to each breadcrumb in the form of a `data` object. `breadcrumbDataFromAction` allows you to specify a transform function which is passed the `action` object and returns a `data` object.
+Sentry allows you to attach additional context information to each breadcrumb in the form of a `data` object. `breadcrumbDataFromAction` allows you to specify a transform function which is passed the `action` object and returns a `data` object.
 Which will be logged to Sentry along with the breadcrumb.